MicrosoftDocs/visualstudio-docs/docs/test/unit-test-basics.md

 ### Create the unit test project and unit tests manually

 A unit test project usually mirrors the structure of a single code project.
-In the MyBank example, you add two unit test projects named `AccountsTests` and `BankDbTests` to the `MyBanks` solution.
+In the MyBank example, you add two unit test projects named `AccountsTests` and `BankDbTests` to the `Bank` solution.
 The test project names are arbitrary, but adopting a standard naming convention is a good idea.

 **To add a unit test project to a solution:**